 Compensation can be claimed for a wide range of work-related illness, occupational asthma to organophosphate exposure.

 Read more: No win, no fee industrial disease claim

-The impact serious and catastrophic injury can have will be understood by Courts and insurance companies when they are determining compensation.
-A successful claim will ease the impact of bills other financial issues and take the pressure off an injured Claimant and their family so they can prioritise rehabilitation.
+A successful serious injury claim will ease the stress of bills and other financial issues, and take the pressure off an injured claimant and their family so they can prioritise rehabilitation.

-Quittance's network of expert law firms communicate with medical providers, the other side's legal representatives and insurance companies, helping to ensure people impacted by major accidents receive the support they need.
+Quittance's network of expert law firms communicate with medical providers, the other side's legal representatives and insurance companies, helping to ensure people impacted by major accidents receive the compensation, therapy and support they need.

 Read more: No win, no fee catastrophic injury claims

-Have Quittance solicitors won many injury claims in West Yorkshire?
+Have the solicitors won many injury claims in West Yorkshire?

 Quittance Legal Services is a UK-wide panel of specialist personal injury solicitors that helps claimants in West Yorkshire and throughout the country, obtain compensation.